Slavetomints/slavetomints.github.io/markdown/guides/network-security/nmap/basic-scans.md

 So now that we've looked as some of the devices and identified them, what else can you find about this network?

-## Figuring out serviversions
+## Figuring out service versions

+So lets take a look at the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2MzY5MDgsMzM1NzU4MjQ3LDc1MTY3Mz
-Q0NywxMzI5NTM3NDIyXX0=
+eyJoaXN0b3J5IjpbLTE5MDE4MzcxODcsMzM1NzU4MjQ3LDc1MT
+Y3MzQ0NywxMzI5NTM3NDIyXX0=
 -->